Decoupling the short- and long-term behavior of stochastic volatility: Application to volatility forecasting

-The ARMA and ARFIMA models were estimated by maximum likelihood.\footnote{The ARMA model was estimated and forecast\mikkof{ed} using the MFE toolbox of Kevin Sheppard, see: \url{https://www.kevinsheppard.com}.
-The ARFIMA models were estimated and forecast\mikkof{ed} using the MATLAB package ``ARFIMA(p,d,q) estimator" available \mikkof{from} MATLAB Central.} The AR models, as well as the log-HAR model, were estimated by OLS. \mikkol{We apply an intraday adaptation} of the standard log-HAR model. \mikkol{The time periods used in constructing the HAR regressors are still one day, one week, and one month, respectively, but the regressors need to be adapted to the step size $\Delta$, which may now be less than a day.} \mikkol{More precisely}, our log-HAR regression is
+The ARMA and ARFIMA models \mikkolll{have been} estimated by maximum likelihood.\footnote{The ARMA model \mikkolll{has been} estimated and forecasted using the MFE toolbox of Kevin Sheppard, see: \url{https://www.kevinsheppard.com}.
+The ARFIMA models \mikkolll{has been} estimated and forecasted using the MATLAB package ``ARFIMA(p,d,q) estimator" available from MATLAB Central.} The AR models, as well as the log-HAR model, \mikkolll{have been} estimated by OLS.
+We apply an intraday adaptation of the standard log-HAR model.
+The time periods used in constructing the HAR regressors are still one day, one week, and one month, respectively, but the regressors need to be adapted to the step size $\Delta$, which may now be less than a day.
+More precisely, our log-HAR regression is

-\mikkell{where}
+where

-\mikkell{and $q$ is an integer such that $q\Delta = x$.
-For instance, when $\Delta = 65$ minutes then $q = 6$ for $x = \textnormal{day}$ ($6$ periods of $65$ minutes \mikkol{during} a trading day) whereas $q = 30$ for $x = \textnormal{week}$ ($5$ trading days, each \mikkol{consisting of} $6$ periods, in a week)\mikkol{.}}\footnote{\mik{Although not indicated here, in the \mikkol{variables entering} the log-HAR model, all \mikkol{pre-averaged} estimates of integrated \mikkol{variance} are de-seasonalized when we estimate and forecast the model \mikkol{for $\Delta <$ 1 day}.
-The seasonal factor is re-introduced after estimation and forecasting.}}
+and $q$ is an integer such that $q\Delta = x$.
+For instance, when $\Delta = 65$ minutes then $q = 6$ for $x = \textnormal{day}$ ($6$ periods of $65$ minutes during a trading day) whereas $q = 30$ for $x = \textnormal{week}$ ($5$ trading days, each consisting of $6$ periods, in a week).\footnote{Although not indicated here, in the variables entering the log-HAR model, all pre-averaged estimates of integrated variance are de-seasonalized when we estimate and forecast the model for $\Delta <$ 1 day.
+The seasonal factor is re-introduced after estimation and forecasting.}

-The estimate of \mikko{the Hurst index} $H$ in the RFSV model is \mikkol{derived via} $\hat{H} = \hat{\alpha}_{OLS} + 0.5$, and for the Cauchy and $\BSS$ processes we use the parametric estimates of $\beta$\mikkel{, $\gamma$}\mikkol{, and} $\lambda$ along with $\hat{\alpha}_{OLS}$.
-Forecasting the AR and log-HAR models is \mikko{standard}.
-To forecast the RFSV model\mikko{,} we use the the following approximation \citep[cf.][equation (5.1)]{GJR14}
+The estimate of the Hurst index $H$ in the RFSV model is derived via $\hat{H} = \hat{\alpha}_{OLS} + 0.5$, and for the Cauchy and $\BSS$ processes we use the parametric estimates of $\beta$, $\gamma$, and $\lambda$ along with $\hat{\alpha}_{OLS}$.
+Forecasting the AR and log-HAR models is standard.
+To forecast the RFSV model, we use the the following approximation \citep[cf.][equation (5.1)]{GJR14}

-where $\mathcal{F}_t$ is the \mikko{information set ($\sigma$-algebra) generated by the fBm driving the model up to time $t$}. \mikkell{The integrals are approximated by Riemann sums.}
+where $\mathcal{F}_t$ is the information set ($\sigma$-algebra) generated by the fBm driving the model up to time $t$.
+The integrals are approximated by Riemann sums.

-To forecast the Cauchy and $\BSS$ processes we rely on the \mikkol{elementary} result that for a zero-mean Gaussian \mikkol{random} vector $(x_{t+h}, x_t, x_{t-1}, \ldots, x_{t-m})^T$ the distribution of $x_{t+h}$ conditionally on $(x_t, x_{t-1}, \ldots, x_{t-m})^T = a \in \R^{m+1}$ is
+To forecast the Cauchy and $\BSS$ processes we rely on the elementary result that for a zero-mean Gaussian random vector $(x_{t+h}, x_t, x_{t-1}, \ldots, x_{t-m})^T$ the distribution of $x_{t+h}$ conditionally on $(x_t, x_{t-1}, \ldots, x_{t-m})^T = a \in \R^{m+1}$ is

-\mik{where}
+where